-The image represents some UDP applications, each with a unique port number assigned (within the node).
+The image represents some UDP applications, each with a unique (within the node) port number assigned.

-UDP application A is sending a UDP datagram to application E, to do so it must specify not only the IPv4 node address application E is running on (192.168.1.3), but also the port number application E is using (destination port = 234).
+UDP application A is sending a UDP datagram to application E, to do so, it must specify not only the IPv4 node address application E is running on (192.168.1.3), but also the port number application E is using (destination port = 234).

-When application E receives the UDP datagram it will be able to see from which node it came from (192.168.1.8) and also the port being used by application A (source port = 1351), thus it may send a reply to node address 192.168.1.8 to UDP port number 1351, this reply will be delivered to application A only.
+When application E receives the UDP datagram it will be able to see from which node it came (192.168.1.8), and also, the port being used by application A (source port = 1351), thus it may send a reply to node address 192.168.1.8 to UDP port number 1351, this reply will be delivered to application A only.

-Fixed port numbers (well-known port numbers) are assigned to specific service types, thus when a client of some service type is started, the user is only required to specify the server IPv4 node address, this happens because the client application already knows in which port the server application is supposed to be listening on.
+Fixed port numbers (or well-known port numbers) are assigned to specific service types, thus when a client of some service type is started, the user is only required to specify the server's IPv4 node address, this happens because the client application already knows in which port the server application is supposed to be listening on, the default port number for that service type (e.g., 80 for HTTP).